San Felipe, Zambales: Banawen and Yangil tribes reforestation

-The Zambales Aeta people Ambala, Mag-antsi and Mag-indi are indigenous ethnic groups.
-The Banawen and Yangil tribes (with around 57 families) of sitios Banawen and Yangil, Barangay Maloma, San Felipe own about 4,000-hectare ancestral domain.
-The tribes suffered the tragic devastation of their land due to the 1991 eruption of Mount Pinatubo.
+The Ambala, Mag-antsi and Mag-indi are indigenous ethnic groups from the Aeta people.
+The Banawen and Yangil tribes (with around 57 families) of sitios Banawen and Yangil, Barangay Maloma, San Felipe own about 4000 ha of ancestral domain.
+The tribes' land was devastated due to the 1991 eruption of Mount Pinatubo.
 In 2017, however, they started to reforest the barren collage portion thereof with 62,000 trees based on green economy per agroforestry to deter climate change.

-The Philippine forest trees planted include parkia timoriana, narra, yakal, tibig, calamansi, cashew, bamboo, jackfruit, tamarind, palosapis, lauan and firewood madre de cacao.
-The tribes were assisted by the NCIP Zambales office, San Felipe LGU, 2 Aeta tribal chief, Indigenous Peoples Municipal Representative, People's Organization leader, the Bukidnon Talaandig tribe, the Hineleban Foundation and Circle Hostel.
+The trees planted include parkia timoriana, narra, yakal, tibig, calamansi, cashew, bamboo, jackfruit, tamarind, palosapis, lauan and madre de cacao.
+The tribes were assisted by the NCIP Zambales office, San Felipe LGU, two Aeta tribal chiefs, Indigenous Peoples Municipal Representative, People's Organization leader, the Bukidnon Talaandig tribe, the Hineleban Foundation and Circle Hostel.
 The community also learned to plant with biochar using flammable grass and wood to develop water storing soil enhancers.

 Geography

 San Felipe is 36 km from Iba, 42 km from Olongapo, and 168 km from Manila.
+It is between San Narciso and Cabangan on the Olongapo–Bugallon Road.